hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     </a>
   </div>

-+ Infer about 3-D edges from 2-D lines in an image
++ Infer about 3-D edges from 2-D lines
   + 2-D line in an image might be caused by many different 3-D edges
   + a straight 3-D edge
     + information lost in the image
-    + the 3-D depth of each end of the 2-D line
+    + lost the 3-D depth of each end of the 2-D line
-    + a family of 3-D edges all corresponding to the sam e2-D lines
+    + a family of 3-D edges all corresponding to the same 2-D lines
   + pictorial explanation of 2-D and 3-D mapping (left diagram)
+    + <span style="color:red;">red lines</span>: two lines of sight coming from the center of eyeball
+    + black line: a possible 3-D edge leading to a 2-D line on people's retina
+    + all 3-D edges (black lines) having exactly the same appearance in the image
+    + lose the information about how far away the ends of the line are along that line of sight
+    + the end is somewhere along the line of sight but the depth unknown
-    + only see one of these 3-D at a time
+    + only see one of these 3-D edge at a time
     + 3-D edges occlude one another
+  + find low energy states of a network binary unit to find interpretations of sensory input
-  + example: Interpreting a line drawing (right diagram)
+  + example: Interpreting a line drawing to 3-D image (right diagram)
     + 2-D line
-      + one "2-D line" for each possible line in the picture
+      + using one "2-D line" for each possible line in the picture
       + any particular picture will only activate a very small subset of the line units
+      + two edges activating two of the neurons in the picture
+      + those neurons represent 2-D lines as data
     + 3-D line
-      + one "3-D line" for each for each possible 3-D line in the scene
+      + using one "3-D line" for each for each possible 3-D line in the scene
       + 2-D line unit projected to many possible 3-D lines
       + <span style="color: red;">competition</span> between these 3-D lines
+      + only one 3-D line seen on 2-D line
+      + s stack of 3-D line units
+      + <span style="color: green;">green connection</span>: excitatory connections coming from 2-D line unit w/ equal weights
+      + the 2-D line unit represents to tur on all of these 3-D line units
+      + <span style="color:red;">red line</span>: competition btw these 3-D line units
+      + the neural network in the green and red connections understands that each 2-D line can correspond to many different 3D edges but only one of them should be present at a time
     + make 3-D lines support each other if they join in 3-D
+      + <span style="color: green;">double arrow green line</span>: join the two 3-D edge units w/ same or different depth
+      + two joined units support each other
+      + join different depth of 3-D edge unit very unlikely
+      + therefore, expect coincide in the image to correspond too 3-D edges on the same depth of that point
     + make 3-D lines __strongly support__ each other if they join at right angles
+      + <span style="color: green; weight: bold">thicker green line</span>: join two 3-D edge unit w/ same depth and right angle

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture11/lec11.pptx" ismap target="_blank">